rhysd/actionlint/playground/README.md

 This is a development directory for [actionlint playground](https://rhysd.github.io/actionlint/).

-The playground is built with vanilla HTML/CSS/JavaScript/Wasm.
+The playground is built with HTML/CSS/TypeScript/Wasm.
 All dependencies are defined in `package.json` and managed by `npm`.
 Tasks for development are defined in [`Makefile`](./Makefile).

 ## Tasks